3yz/helles/readme.md

 First of all, you need to run two commands in the terminal to begin the development:

-- `gulp` so the grunt can be run and compile all the things
+- `gulp` so the gulp can be run and compile all the things
 - `php artisan serve` to serve the project

 Note that the grunt command only will be necessary if you'll develop something in the frontend, once the backend already have a interface.